Avian influenza – are humans at risk?

 There are some rare cases where humans have become infected with avian influenza A after handling infected birds.
 According to the Centers for Disease Control and Prevention, the spread of the influenza A virus between humans is extremely rare.
 When it has occurred, it has been “limited, inefficient and not sustained.”
 To avoid contracting the disease, people should avoid close contact with infected birds and their droppings.

 According to eXtension, when avian influenza is detected in the United States, the chance of infected poultry or eggs entering our food system is extremely low.
-The reason is that, once birds are infected with the virus, they die quickly and are removed from the food chain.
+The reason is that once birds are infected with the virus, they die quickly and are removed from the food chain.
 We also have safeguards in place for inspecting and handling flocks that have or are suspected of having avian influenza.
-On June 8, 2015, the Michigan Department of Natural Resources (DNR) announced the state’s first confirmed cases of highly pathogenic avian influenza (HPAI) H5N2 in the state.
-The disease was found in free-ranging Canada geese in Macomb County.
 The USDA keeps track of outbreaks throughout the United States.
-Regular updates are posted on the avian influenza reporting section of their website.
-The USDA Animal and Plant Health Inspection Service, is monitoring the spread of avian influenza throughout the United States.
+Regular updates are posted on their website.
+The USDA Animal and Plant Health Inspection Service monitors avian influenza throughout the United States.

 Keep eggs refrigerated at 40 degrees Fahrenheit.
 Do not keep raw eggs out of the refrigerator for more than two hours.
 Cook egg dishes to 160 degrees Fahrenheit.
 Eggs that are scrambled, fried, poached, boiled or baked should be cooked until the yolk and white are firm.